GiovanniDicanio/WinReg/README.md

 | `REG_MULTI_SZ`       | `std::vector<std::wstring>`  |
 | `REG_BINARY`         | `std::vector<BYTE>`          |

-**NOTE**: I did some tests, and the code works correctly; however, I'd prefer doing _more_ testing.

-Currently, the code compiles cleanly at `/W4` in both 32-bit and 64-bit builds.

-Being very busy right now, I preferred releasing this library on GitHub in current status; constructive feedback, bug reports, etc. are welcome.

 I developed this code using **Visual Studio 2015 with Update 3**.
+The code compiles cleanly at `/W4` in both 32-bit and 64-bit builds.

 The library's code is contained in a **reusable** _header-only_ [`WinReg.hpp`](../master/WinReg/WinReg/WinReg.hpp) file.